LaurenceCastillo/DS-340W-Group-Project/README.md

 A dataset containing patient records with features.
 This dataset is used for training and evaluating all models.

 kidney_disease.py:
-Contains the implementation of traditional machine learning models(Parent Paper Code)
+Contains the implementation of traditional machine learning models(Parent Paper Code).

 tabnet.py:
-Implements the TabNet model
+Implements the TabNet model.

 tabtransformer.py:
-Implements the TabTransformer model for CKD prediction
+Implements the TabTransformer model for CKD prediction.

+kidney_disease.ipynb & kidney_disease.ipynb:
+Performs the same functions as tabnet.py and tabtransformer.py in a more modular format.

 ## Usage
 Run Traditional Machine Learning Models